 A passing grade on any particular component of the course is not required for a student to pass the course as a whole.
+There will not be second-chance midterms and assignments.

 Calculators WILL NOT be allowed during the writing of tests or final examinations.
 There will be a Registrar scheduled final examination, lasting 2 hours.
 It will be held in a classroom.

-Tests and exams WILL NOT involve multiple choice questions.
+Tests and exams may but do not have to involve multiple choice questions.

 Students?
-Union Vice President Academic:

-Laura Schultz Phone: 220-3911
+Union Vice President Academic: Laura Schultz Phone: 220-3911 E-maikuvpaca@ucalgary.ca

-E-maikuvpaca@ucalgary.ca

 Students?
-Union Faculty Representative (Social Sciences)

-Carina McDonald

-Phone: 220-3913 Office: MSC 251 E-Maikocialscirep@su.ucalgary.ca
+Union Faculty Representative (Social Sciences) Carina McDonald Phone: 220-3913 Office: MSC 251 E-Mailsocialscirep@su.ucalgary.ca

-Society of Undergraduates in Economics (S.U.E.)
+Society of Undergraduates in Economics (S.U.E.) www.fp.ucalgary.ca/econ

-E-maikocuecon@ucalgary.ca